Meaning of life: Judaism

-Judaism's most important feature is the worship of a single, incomprehensible, transcendent, one, indivisible, absolute Being, who created and governs the universe.
-Closeness with the God of Israel is through a study of His Torah, and adherence to its mitzvot (divine laws).
-In traditional Judaism, God established a special covenant with a people, the people of Israel, at Mount Sinai, giving the Jewish commandments.
-Torah comprises the written Pentateuch and the transcribed oral tradition, further developed through the generations.
+Judaism's defining feature is the worship of a single, incomprehensible, transcendent, unified, and indivisible absolute Being who created and governs the universe.
+Closeness with the God of Israel is sought through prayer, Torah study, Jewish cultural rites, and adherence to God's mitzvot (divine laws).
+In traditional Judaism, God established a special covenant with the people of Israel during the theophany at Sinai, giving the 613 mitzvot.
+"Torah" comprises the written Torah and the transcribed Oral Torah, further developed through the generations, as well as the other books of the Tanakh, the Midrash, other Rabbinic literature, and Halakha.
 The Jewish people are intended as "a kingdom of priests and a holy nation" and a "light to the Nations", influencing the other peoples to keep their own religio-ethical Seven Laws of Noah.
 The messianic era is seen as the perfection of this dual path to God.

-Jewish observances involve ethical and ritual, affirmative, and prohibitive injunctions.
+Jewish observance involves ethical and ritual, affirmative, and prohibitive injunctions.
 Modern Jewish denominations differ over the nature, relevance, and emphases of mitzvot.
 Jewish philosophy emphasises that God is not affected or benefited, but the individual and society benefit by drawing close to God.
-The rationalist Maimonides sees the ethical and ritual divine commandments as a necessary, but insufficient preparation for philosophical understanding of God, with its love and awe.
-Among fundamental values in the Torah are pursuit of justice, compassion, peace, kindness, hard work, prosperity, humility, and education.
-The world to come, prepared in the present, elevates man to an everlasting connection with God.
-Simeon the Righteous says, "The world stands on three things: on Torah, on worship, and on acts of loving kindness."
+The rationalist Maimonides viewed the ethical and ritual divine commandments as a necessary but insufficient foundation for a philosophical understanding of God, along with its love and awe.
+Among fundamental values in the Torah are the pursuit of justice, compassion, peace, kindness, hard work, prosperity, humility, and education.
+The world to come, prepared in the present, elevates religious Jews to an everlasting connection with God.
+Simeon the Just says, "The world stands on three things: on Torah, on worship, and on acts of loving kindness."
 The prayer book relates, "Blessed is our God who created us for his honor ... and planted within us everlasting life."
-Of this context, the Talmud states, "Everything that God does is for the good." including suffering.
+In this context, the Talmud states, "Everything that God does is for the good," including suffering.

 The Jewish mystical Kabbalah gives complementary esoteric meanings of life.
 As well as Judaism providing an immanent relationship with God (personal theism), in Kabbalah, the spiritual and physical creation is a paradoxical manifestation of the immanent aspects of God's Being (panentheism), related to the Shekhinah (Divine feminine).
 Jewish observance unites the sephirot (Divine attributes) on high, restoring harmony to creation.
 In Lurianic Kabbalah, the meaning of life is the messianic rectification of the shattered sparks of God's persona, exiled in physical existence (the Kelipot shells), through the actions of Jewish observance.
 Through this, in Hasidic Judaism the ultimate essential "desire" of God is the revelation of the Omnipresent Divine essence through materiality, achieved by a man from within his limited physical realm when the body will give life to the soul.